pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 The collection template contains "required" (colour-coded yellow), "strongly recommended" (colour-coded purple) and "optional" (colour-coded white) fields.

-1. **guidance for populating the template;**
+2. **guidance for populating the template;**

 The reference guide aims to facilitate the use of the collection template.
 It contains field definitions, further guidance/instructions, and examples of structured data.
-Mapping of PHA4GE fields to existing metadata standards such as the Sample Application Standard, MIxS v 5.0, and the MIGS Virus Host-associated package can be found in the reference guide.

-1. **ontology-mapped controlled vocabulary for the picklists.**
+3. **ontology-mapped controlled vocabulary for the picklists.**

 Lists of controlled vocabulary, agreed upon by PHA4GE, are provided here for populating the template.